Instead of anxiety controlling you and what you do, you can take charge. Things you can do to manage or overcome anxiety include:

 There are many books, workbooks, videos, online programmes and anxiety apps to help you understand anxiety and learn practical tips and skills for taking control of your thoughts, feelings and reactions.
 Most are based on cognitive behaviour therapy (CBT), an evidence-based approach to managing and recovering from anxiety.

 Check out the apps and e-learning websites that have been reviewed and recommended by Healthify.
-See also the links and resources attached to the Overview page and Resources page.

 Accept normal anxiety